How to Replace or Renew a Subsistence Halibut Registration Certificate (SHARC)

 - Fax or email a request* to Restricted Access Management (RAM)

-*Applicants must provide a NMFS ID, type of replacement permit, certificate, or report they are requesting as well as a mailing address or fax number they want the replacement sent. *NOTE: Applicants' permits and reports can be viewed and printed by logging into eFISH using the applicant’s NMFS ID # and email provided to RAM.
+*Applicants must provide a NMFS ID, type of replacement permit, certificate, or report they are requesting as well as a mailing address or fax number they want the replacement sent. *NOTE: Applicants' permits and reports can be viewed and printed by logging into eFISH online services using the applicant’s NMFS ID # and email provided to RAM.
 Allow at least 10 business days for your application to be processed.